Why are Oral Cancer Screenings so Important?

 As part of Smile Design Dentistry’s comprehensive dental services, we can help you put together a plan to ward off oral health issues.

 There should be no question that oral cancer screening is important.
 Cancer.net estimates that 51, 540 people will be diagnosed this year with oral cancer.
 Of those 51,540 a little more than 10,000 will die from the disease.
 The 5-year survival rate for those with oral cancer is even a little more dire as only 65% of those diagnosed will survive past 5 years.
 With early diagnosis and treatment, the survival rate jumps to 85%.

 That should be enough to convince most of us that oral cancer screening is important, but establishing the fact that oral cancer screening is important is the easy part of this article.
+With advanced dental technology, it is easier to detect than ever.
 It may be helpful to answer some questions you have:

 Answers to Common Questions about Oral Cancer

 - How do I know if I have oral cancer?

 - What are the symptoms of oral cancer and how can I get oral cancer screening?

 Are Gum Cancer and Mouth Cancer the Same?

 Oral cancer, which may also be called mouth cancer or gum cancer, is a cancer of the mouth.
 It can be divided into 2 categories per the ADA (American Dental Association).

 1. Those occurring in the oral cavity (your lips, the inside of your lips and cheeks, teeth, gums, the front two-thirds of your tongue and the floor and roof of your mouth)